ObamaCare Subsidies

 • Less than 100% FPL — If your income is below this, you can’t get Marketplace cost assistance and could fall in the “Medicaid gap” if your state didn’t expand coverage to at least 100% FPL.

-• Less than 138% FPL — If your state expanded Medicaid, then you are covered under Medicaid.
+• Less than 138% FPL — If your state expanded Medicaid, you are covered under Medicaid.
 In states that didn’t expand, subsidy amounts level off between 100% – 133% FPL.

 • 138% – 150% — You qualify for maximum assistance if your state did expand Medicaid.